wedbeeU2/Eco-Sim-Project/README.md

 Nathan Onyechie

 ## Architecture
-The application follows a modular architecture with clear separation of Logic and UI as stated by the rubric:
+The application follows a modular architecture with separation of each module

 ![Architecture Diagram](docs/images/architecture.png)